felixarntz/wp-psr-cache/README.md

 Then, replace the inline comment in the `object-cache.php` file with the actual instantiations of the classes you want to use.
 You need to provide two implementations, one for the persistent cache and another for the non-persistent cache.

-To prevent conflicts with multiple WordPress installations accessing the same cache service, it is recommended to define a unique `WP_CACHE_KEY_SALT` constant in your `wp-config.php` file.
+To prevent conflicts with multiple WordPress installations accessing the same cache service, it is recommended to define a unique `WP_CACHE_KEY_PREFIX` constant in your `wp-config.php` file.

 ### Example